September 14, 2015

 These figures cause problems for people who have to pay for assisted living.
 They either take on the debt or they forego assisted living altogether.
 If you are facing certain debt, the choice may seem quite obvious.

-Heritage Creek sees a lot of people who don't think they can afford what assisted living has to offer.
+As San Antonio's foremost assisted living facility, we see a lot of people who don't think they can afford what our assisted living community has to offer.
 However, many who simply look around can find options to help offset the cost.
 There are systems in place by the government and other organizations to help alleviate the financial burden.

 We work with many people to find the right solution for your needs.
 While you are more than welcome to schedule a meeting with one of our financial experts, we also suggest looking at these options to find out how to get into assisted living.